-Talking to your child about their donor conception can be nerve-wracking.
-As a mother of a donor-conceived child, I know the emotions parents feel when deciding how and when to share this information.
-You might worry that revealing their conception will harm them or disrupt your family’s dynamics.
-These are natural concerns, and you’re not alone in facing them.
+Talking to your child about their donor-conceived origins can be nerve-wracking.
+As a mother of a donor-conceived child, I understand the mix of emotions that surface when deciding how and when to share this part of their story.
+You might worry about how revealing their donor conception will affect them or whether it could disrupt the dynamic within your family.
+These are natural concerns, shared by many parents of donor-conceived children.

 “Family is not defined by our genes, it is built and maintained through love.” — Amalia G.

-One of the most challenging aspects of discussing donor conception is deciding when donor conceived children are ready to hear about it.
-There is no “right” age to start.
-But, many parents find early childhood a good time.
-Children are naturally curious about their surroundings and families.
-Studies show that donor-conceived people benefit from understanding their origins at a young age.
-This helps normalize the experience and strengthens their psychological adjustment.
+One of the most challenging aspects of discussing donor conception is deciding when donor-conceived children are ready to learn about it.
+There is no single “right” age to begin, but many parents find that introducing the topic during early childhood is a good starting point.
+At this age, children are naturally curious about their surroundings, their family members, and how families are formed.

 Try This: If your 5-year-old asks why they don’t look like their siblings or you, they’re curious about their family origins.
 A gentle, age-appropriate explanation can satisfy their curiosity.
 You might say, “Mommy and Daddy had a special helper, a sperm donor, to bring you into our family.”
 This reinforces the love that created your family.